McDaMastR/CollatzConjectureSimulator/README.md

 To facilitate this use of the GPU, _inout-buffers_ are used.
 Inout-buffers are ranges of GPU memory within `VkBuffer` objects and consist of an _in-buffer_ and _out-buffer_.
 In-buffers are shader storage buffer objects (SSBOs) and contain an array of 128-bit unsigned integer starting values.
-Out-buffers are also SSBOs and contain an array of 16-bit unsigned integer total stopping times (step counts).
+Out-buffers are also SSBOs and contain an array of 16-bit unsigned integer total stopping times.

-The main loop consists of the CPU writing starting values to in-buffers; the GPU reading starting values from in-buffers, iterating through Collatz sequences, and writing step counts to out-buffers; and the CPU reading step counts from out-buffers.
+The main loop consists of the CPU writing starting values to in-buffers; the GPU reading starting values from in-buffers, iterating through Collatz sequences, and writing total stopping times to out-buffers; and the CPU reading total stopping times from out-buffers.
 The number of inout-buffers is dependent on the system's specifications.
 There are one or more inout-buffers per `VkBuffer` object, one `VkBuffer` object per `VkDeviceMemory` object, and two or more `VkDeviceMemory` objects.

-Collatz Conjecture Simulator attempts to minimise the time spent idle by the CPU and GPU due to one waiting for the other to complete execution.
-Such as the GPU waiting for starting values, or the CPU waiting for step counts.
-This is done by having an even number of `VkDeviceMemory` objects, where half contain memory close to the GPU (device local memory), and half contain memory visible to both the CPU and GPU (host visible memory).
-There are therefore four types of memory ranges: host visible in-buffers (HV-in), host visible out-buffers (HV-out), device local in-buffers (DL-in), and device local out-buffers (DL-out).
+Collatz Conjecture Simulator attempts to minimise the time spent idle by the CPU and GPU due to one waiting for the other.
+Such as the GPU waiting for starting values, or the CPU waiting for total stopping times.
+This is done by having an even number of `VkDeviceMemory` objects, where half contain memory close to the GPU (device local memory) and half contain memory visible to both the CPU and GPU (host visible memory).
+There are thus four types of memory ranges: host visible in-buffers (HV-in), host visible out-buffers (HV-out), device local in-buffers (DL-in), and device local out-buffers (DL-out).

 Rather than the CPU and GPU taking turns executing, both processors spend time running in parallel.
-The CPU reads and writes host visible inout-buffers, and the GPU reads and writes device local inout-buffers, simultaneously.
+The CPU reads from and writes to host visible inout-buffers, and the GPU reads from and writes to device local inout-buffers, simultaneously.
 Starting values are written to HV-in, copied from HV-in to DL-in, and read from DL-in.
-Step counts are written to DL-out, copied from DL-out to HV-out, and read from HV-out.
+Total stopping times are written to DL-out, copied from DL-out to HV-out, and read from HV-out.

 ```mermaid
 flowchart LR